Solutions of the singular Yamabe problem near singular boundaries: Examples with no tangential decay

 \section{Examples with no tangential decay}

-In this section, we will introduce some examples where the tangential decay is absent.
-Specifically, let $\delta>0$ be a constant, we will demonstrate some examples, where the estimate in Theorem \ref{thm-main-1} can not be improved as the following: for $x\in \Omega\cap B_{r_0}$ and $\theta=Tx/|Tx|$.
-This constitutes the key difference from the results in \cite{HJS}.
-In \cite{HJS}, where the domains are cones, the aforementioned estimate holds well, and it is instrumental in deriving higher-order expansions.
+In this section, we will introduce some examples in which the tangential decay is absent.
+Specifically, we will demonstrate some examples, where the estimate in Theorem \ref{thm-main-1} can not be improved as the following: